 September 9, 2020 | English Language Arts, Minecraft: Education Edition, Writing

 We’re excited to announce the new English Language Arts Pack created in partnership with the National Writing Project.
 These 10 lessons for Minecraft: Education Edition focus on world-building and engage students in a game-based learning experience that will help them learn about the writing process.
-Read more from Christina Cantrill, the organization’s Associate Director of National Programs.
+Read more from Joe Dillon, world designer and curriculum writer of NWP’s Denver Writing Project.

 Just as a player logs in to Minecraft, in the moment before she begins to dig, build, fly, or otherwise explore, she encounters a screen that offers her the choice to create a new world.
 Veteran Minecrafters will tell you that with just a few clicks, they can command the game to render vast digital expanses with a variety of biomes and the creatures that inhabit them.
 Think arctic environs with polar bears, jungles thick with vines where parrots fly from tree to tree, aquatic scenes filled with coral, sea creatures, and sunken treasure.
 For a different game experience, a player can also create a flat world devoid of digital creatures, without flora or fauna—a clean canvas for designing with digital blocks.
 From the outset, Minecraft asks players, “What kind of world do you want to create?”